BestTimesToVisit.com Logo

 money

 US dollars are widely accepted in Saipan, so you don't need to exchange currency.
 However, smaller businesses might not have change for larger bills, so carry plenty of smaller denominations like $1, $5, and $10 bills.
-Credit cards are also accepted in most tourist areas, but it's always good to have some cash on hand for smaller purchases and tips.
+Credit cards are also accepted in most tourist areas, but it's always good to have some cash on hand.

 transport